25 Wu1 Wang4 无妄

 The 3rd line

-Text: (The subject suffers) the calamity of Wu Wang (no misbehaviour); as if a tethered ox (is carried off by a passerby), (it is) the gain of the passerby, (but) the calamity of the villager.
+The subject suffers the calamity of Wu Wang (no misbehaviour).
+As if a tethered ox is carried off by a passerby, it is the gain of the passerby, but the calamity of the villager.

 An ox tethered at the roadside is led off by a passerby, but the villager is convicted undeservedly.
 This is the calamity of Wu Wang, i.e. an undeserved and unexpected calamity.

-Trigram Kun denotes people as well.
+Trigram Kun1 denotes people as well.
 It changes to trigram Zhen (to move), i.e. the passerby, after the masculine line replaces its bottom line.
 Apparently the ox disappears when the passerby arrives.

-Trigram Kun also refers to a villager.
-When the lower trigram was Kun, both the villager and ox were there.
+Trigram Kun1 also refers to a villager.
+When the lower trigram was Kun1, both the villager and ox were there.
 But they disappear when the passerby arrives.
 This leads to the misunderstanding that the villager led the ox away.
 The calamity befalls the innocent villager; this is the unexpected calamity following the undeserved desires or actions of other people.

 Also, from the perspective of the line's performance, line 3 isn’t at its right position.
 Even if it could misbehave without feeling ashamed in hexagram Pi (13), it will be punished by Heaven when the hexagram changes to Wu Wang, and what happens to it might extend beyond the current incident.

-Commentary on the image: The passerby obtains the ox, (but) calamity befalls the villager.
+Commentary on the image: The passerby gains the ox, but calamity befalls the villager.

 Enlightenment through six three: do one’s best to act according to the norm of Wu Wang and let Nature take its course.
 People must always act righteously according to the norm of Wu Wang; otherwise an unexpected calamity could befall like a punishment from Heaven.
 On the other hand, although following the norm of Wu Wang can help one avoid self-created calamity, Wu Wang can't guarantee freedom from underserved calamity.
-If this line changes to masculine and acts righteously, the hexagram will become Tong Ren (13), fellowship.
-Here it withholds action if it feels insecure.
+If this line changes to masculine and then acts righteously, the hexagram will become Tong Ren (13), fellowship, wherein line 3 withholds action if it feels insecure.

 The 4th line

-Text: (The subject is) capable of persisting (in the norm of Wu Wang); (there will be) no calamity (or fault).
+The subject can persist in the norm of Wu Wang; there will be no calamity (or fault).

-Commentary on the image: (Line 4 is) capable of persisting (in the norm of Wu Wang) and (there will be) no calamity (or fault), (which is due to its) firmly maintaining what is innately possessed.
+Commentary on the image: Line 4 can persist in the norm of Wu Wang and there will be no calamity (or fault), which is due to its firmly maintaining what is innately possessed.

 Enlightenment through nine four: to act according to the intuitive ability of knowing what is right and wrong.
 Pretentious thoughts and deeds can arise in anyone; therefore people must stop acting when that happens.
 As long as one can persist in the norm of Wu Wang, one will be free from calamity or fault.
 Innocence is inborn but it will change later due to undeserved desires.
 What one should do is to solidify what one innately possesses.
-While this line is activated, changing to feminine and acting righteously, the hexagram appears in the form of Yi4 (42), to enrich, where a gentleman imitate goodness when he sees it, and rid himself of wrongdoing.
+When this line is activated changing to feminine and then acts righteously, the hexagram appears in the form of Yi4 (42), to enrich, where a gentleman imitate goodness when he sees it, and rid himself of wrongdoing.

 The 5th line

-Text: (The subject is affected by) the illness of Wu Wang (no pretence); do not take medicine, (and) there will be happiness.
+The subject is affected by the illness of Wu Wang (no pretence); do not take medicine and there will be happiness.

-Commentary on the image: The medicine of Wu Wang (no pretence), (which) doesn’t permit a trial.
+Commentary on the image: The medicine of Wu Wang (no pretence), which does not permit a trial.

 The inner upper trigram Xun (to enter, the wind) denotes wood, which is taken here for an herb; the inner lower trigram Gen (keeping still, the mountain) denotes a stone, which is seen as a mineral.
 Both are medicinal materials.
 Additionally trigram Xun is an entrance, while trigram Gen signifies to stop; lines 3 and 4 are their representative lines.
 This indicates not taking medicine as the entrance is stopped.